 Even though it was early in the afternoon and on a week day, the traffic was bumper to bumper; it hardly moved.

 To get the airport, we had to move from one end of town to the other.

 Our taxi driver seemed upbeat about the traffic.

-Like many Filipinos, he spoke English.
-More than that though; he spoke quite well.
+Like many Filipinos, he spoke English – and spoke it quite well.